AmericanPowerAndGas/aurelia2-syncfusion2-bridge/README.md

 # aurelia-syncfusion-bridge

-A set of [Aurelia](http://aurelia.io) wrappers for [Syncfusion Essential Studio for JavaScript](https://www.syncfusion.com/products/javascript)
+A set of [Aurelia 2](http://aurelia.io) wrappers for [Syncfusion Essential Studio for JavaScript](https://www.syncfusion.com/products/javascript)

 This fork supports EJ2.